-E2.
-Sir, on the iGov2010 master plan, many of the integrated government projects are in progress and will be completed over the next 1-2 years.

-E3.
-I would like to highlight that the operative word here is not consolidation but integration, where agencies with similar needs come together to jointly leverage on technology to achieve better outcomes.

-E4.
-There is a whole range of integrated government projects.
+- E2.
+Let me first update the House on the iGov2010 master plan.
+The iGov2010 master plan seeks to strengthen our service delivery through fostering an Integrated Government.
+Many of the integrated government projects are in progress and will be completed over the next 1-2 years. - E3.
+I would like to highlight that the operative word here is not consolidation but integration, where agencies with similar needs come together to jointly leverage on technology to achieve better outcomes. - E4.
+For example, 11 statutory boards have joined forces to develop a shared IT system for their Human Resource, Finance and Procurement functions and saved an estimated 30% of costs. - E5.
+There is a range of integrated government projects.
 Some are smaller-scale projects which SMEs can be involved in.
+Government agencies on their own also put out ICT tenders, many of which are of a scale that SMEs can comfortably handle.